The Report of Foreign Bank and Financial Accounts (FBAR)

 FBAR stands for Foreign Bank and Financial Accounts, FinCEN Form 114.
 It is used to report a financial interest in or signature authority over a foreign financial account.

 You must make this disclosure two times, once in your tax return AND also by filing a Financial Crimes Enforcement Network (FinCEN) Form 114 (“Report of Foreign Bank and Financial Accounts (FBAR)”).

-The 2014 Form 114 must be electronically filed and received by the Department of the Treasury on or before June 30, 2015, and cannot be extended.
-Even if your 1040 is extended to October 15th, the FBAR is still due June 30th, 2015.
+The 2019 Form 114 must be electronically filed and received by the Department of the Treasury on or before October 31st, 2020, and cannot be extended.

 The FBAR Form 114 must be filed electronically through http://bsaefiling.fincen.treas.gov/main.html.